 - 1 pinch salt and pepper to taste

 - Wash and cut the potatoes into about ¼ inch thick fries.
 Season with olive oil, salt and pepper and arrange fries in baking sheet.
-Allow for some space between each fries so they crisp up and don't become soggy.
-Bake for 15 minutes.
+Allow for some space between each fries so they crisp up.
+Bake for 15 minutes at 425F degrees.

 - Meanwhile prepare three shallow bowls 1. with flour 2. with eggs beaten 3. with panko, oregano and paprika, stirred to combine.

-- Season each piece of cod with sea salt and pepper to taste.
-Then dip it in flour to completely cover the fish.
-Then dip in the egg wash and finally in the panko mixture.
-Repeat until all pieces of cod have been dipped.
+- Season each piece of fish with sea salt, pepper and fresh dill.
+Then dip both sides of the fish in to the flour.
+Then dip in to the egg wash and finally in the panko mixture.
+Repeat until all pieces of fish have been dipped.

-- Remove the fries from oven and push them to the sides to make room for the cod in the center.
-Place the four pieces of cod in the center and bake for an additional 15-20 minutes depending on how thick is the fish.
-Mine was pretty thick so I baked for a full 20 minutes, other times when I use thinner fish it only takes 15 minutes.
+- Remove the fries from oven.
+Turn the fries over and push them to the sides to make room for the fish.
+Place the fish in same sheet pan as the fries and bake for an additional 15-20 minutes depending on how thick the fish is.

-- Remove from over and serve with fresh lemon and dill.
+- Remove from oven and serve with fresh lemon and dill, tartar and ketchup.